 We are, unfortunately, creatures of habit.
 We like to keep doing things the same way.
 This happens in analytics too.
-We keep doing what we were doing, and leave “new ways” to the data science team.
-If organisations are to fully embrace analytics, however, this has to change.
+We keep doing what we were doing and leave “new ways” to the data science team.
+If organizations are to fully embrace analytics, however, this has to change.
 We all have to play our parts in ensuring that analytics and algorithms can help us to do things differently.
 Transformation depends on each of us asking questions, learning about new possibilities and taking control of integrating analytics into everything we do.

 Realising the full potential of analytics will increasingly mean innovating on small issues like individual workflow and minor elements of customer experience.
 We all, therefore, need to learn how to think differently, to rethink risk, and learn when to act.
 We need to help customers discover their own ability to forecast what’s on the horizon, and also how to create their own preferred future today, in the present.
 We believe that analytics-driven innovation will manifest in the hands of every single one of us.